langvm/paracell.rs/README.md

 I think the syntax that from LALRPOP is generic for LL, LALR and PEG.
 So I'm keeping the LALRPOP descriptions here.

-I'm considering build a PEG parser generator which continuously use the LALRPOP syntax as the language form description language.
+~~I'm considering build a PEG parser generator which continuously use the LALRPOP syntax as the language form description language.~~

+I think LALRPOP and Tree-sitter are enough.